 The CCC works on a variety of different types of projects ranging from land acquisition to policy to climber education.
 Here's a sampling of some of our work:

-Our latest project in a 55 acre acquisition that protects the Buckeye Knob boulders and will also include access easements for the Barn Boulders and a trail system.
+Our latest project in a 55 acre acquisition that protects the Buckeye Knob boulders and will includes access easements for the Barn Boulders and a trail system.
 Located just North of Boone, this area has long seen development by locals and visitors, but has always been privately owned.
 The tract was recently acquired by Highland Forestry and Timber and they worked with us to protect not just the boulders, but the watershed and forests in this special place.
-The project will be financed by loans from the Access Fund Land Conservation Campaign and we need your help to pay for this purchase!
+The project is financed by loans from the Access Fund Land Conservation Campaign and we need your help to pay for this purchase!

 Working with a group of private backers, we successfully acquired the largest cliff in the East and opened it to everyone.
 This effort was the inspiration for the Access Fund's Climbing Conservation Loan Program , which has led to the protection and continued access of numerous climbing areas across the country.
 This transacation was valued at $250,000 and we have completely paid off all of the loans and hold the deed to the property.